-In recent years, the ‘onion principle’ has become more and more popular for outdoor activities.
-Here, different thinner layers are combined for optimal insulation, instead of keeping warm with one much thicker outer layer.
-This also makes it easier to regulate body temperature by putting on and taking off different layers.
+In recent years, the ‘onion principle’ has become increasingly popular for outdoor activities.
+Here, different thinner layers are combined for optimal insulation (instead of wearing one much thicker outer layer).
+This also makes it easier to regulate your body temperature by putting on and taking off different layers.
 The classic combination of layers is as follows:

 Membranes and coated fabric

-Microfibre fabrics are not 100% waterproof, but they can withstand light showers.
-Their great advantage, however, lies in their extreme breathability,which is guaranteed by the use of extremely fine yarns.
-For example, a microfibre is approximately 1/20ththe diameter of silk, or 1/100ththe diameterof human hair.
-The densely woven, incredibly thin threads create an extremely large surface area which wicks away moisture, thus creating a more pleasantbody climate.
+Microfibre fabrics aren't 100% waterproof, but they can withstand light showers.
+Their great advantage, however, lies in their extreme breathability, which is guaranteed by the use of extremely fine yarns.
+For e.g. a microfibre is approximately 1/20th the diameter of silk, or 1/100th the diameter of human hair.
+The densely woven, incredibly thin threads create an extremely large surface area that wicks away moisture, creating a more pleasant body climate.

 When you need to dress as warmly as possible, down is the way to go.
 The following rules and conventions are used to assess the quality of the down filling:

 - Goose down is warmer than duck down

 - Down-to-feather ratio: An 80/20 down-to-feather ratio means that 80% of the filling is down and 20% is feathers.
 This mixture is enough for everyday use.
 A ratio of 94/6 is the highest available.
 Down garments should never be exclusively down, as feathers are needed to stabilise the down

 - Fill power: 28g of down (1 ounce) is compressed for 24 hours.
 Afterwards, the amount the sample expands is measured.
 550 inches³ (1 inch³ = 15.62 cm³) stands for good lofting power, 800+ inches³ is considered excellent